Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Additional Experimental Results

-Comparisons between DARE and magnitude-based pruning on Math and MBPP on decoder-based LMs and all results on GLUE on encoder-based LMs are shown in \figref{fig:llms_magnitude_pruning_comparison_MATH_MBPP} and \figref{fig:plms_magnitude_pruning_comparison_all_results}.
+Comparisons between DARE and magnitude-based pruning on AlpacaEval, MATH, HumanEval, and MBPP on decoder-based LMs and all results on GLUE on encoder-based LMs are shown in \figref{fig:llms_magnitude_pruning_comparison_AlpacaEval_MATH_HumanEval_MBPP} and \figref{fig:plms_magnitude_pruning_comparison_all_results}, respectively.